-Fitness trainer Jillian Michaels, best known for her work on TV shows such as “The Biggest Loser” and “Losing it with Jillian,” was once 175 pounds.
+Fitness trainer Jillian Michaels, best known for her 30 Day Shred workouts and her work on TV shows such as "The Biggest Loser" and "Losing it with Jillian," was once 175 pounds.
 As of 2013, she weighs 60 pounds less.
-Michaels, who understands weight loss from personal experience, advocates a healthy lifestyle and warns that you can’t spot-reduce fat.
-Although you can’t target thigh fat, following Michaels’ advice can slim your entire body, thighs included.
+Michaels, who understands weight loss from personal experience, advocates a healthy lifestyle and warns that you can't spot-reduce fat.
+Although you can't target thigh fat, following Jillian Michaels' workouts and advice can slim your entire body, thighs included.

 Ignore what Michaels terms "fad diets" and focus on healthy eating.
 Michaels says to skip processed food and to eat more beans, legumes, berries, nuts and organic food in general.
 She also recommends avoiding alcohol and drinking more than eight glasses of water per day, particularly when you exercise regularly.